Myndex/TuttleAndButtle/README.md

 In other words, this comment is not at all relevant.
 APCA exceeds the meager requirements of WCAG&nbsp;2, and no "fall back" is specifically needed.

-Nevertheless, we also released Bridge PCA which is a simplified version that is a drop in replacement for the unreliable WCAG&nbsp;2 math.
-Moreover, WebAim's studies show that 86% of websites fail to used WCAG&nbsp;2 contrast (in large part as it does not work), so here Mr. Eggert seems to want to fall back to a spec that is known to be a fail.
+Nevertheless, we also released [Bridge PCA](https://bridgepca.com) which is a simplified version that is a drop in replacement for the unreliable WCAG&nbsp;2 math.
+Moreover, WebAim's studies show that [86% of websites fail to use WCAG&nbsp;2 contrast](https://uxdesign.cc/better-reading-on-the-web-c943c4cfc91a) (in large part as it does not work), so here Mr. Eggert seems to want to fall back to a spec that is known to be a fail.

 > _<sub>Yatil:</sub>_
 > _With guidelines like WCAG 2.1 and 2.2 (to be released later), the same approach is true.
 If you use WCAG 2.2 Success Criteria now, the Guidelines are built to be backwards compatible.
 So you will never break a 2.0 or 2.1 audit by using it._